pigeonseverywhere/cuppa/README.md

 experience.

 ### A little bit of lore?
-I had previously been a user of Tomas Franzén's app *Caffeine*, but sadly maintainence for it ceased a few years ago.
+I had previously been a user of Tomas Franzén's app [Caffeine](https://www.lightheadsw.com/caffeine/), but sadly maintainence for it ceased a few years ago.
 After digging around and stumbling across the `caffeinate` command, I made a dead simple menu bar app (probably my first piece of code) to use personally for a few years.